eelzinaty/eelzinaty.github.io/content/english/post/access-aws-config-logs.md

 ![S3 KMS Key](/images/post/access-aws-config-logs/aws-config-s3-kms-key.png)

-It turns out that AWS Config is configured to send the logs to S3 and encrypt then using a KMS key that is managed in the AWS Master account.
+It turns out that AWS Config is configured to send the logs to S3 and encrypt them using a KMS key that is managed in the AWS Master account.
 ```yaml
 # Part of the cloudformation stack the is deployed in the all accounts managed by AWs Control Twoer.
 Resources: